appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 ./scripts/install_cert.sh
 ```

-- The script will ask you to enter a url.
-Please give the url of the Appcircle server you installed.
+- The script will ask you to enter a URL.
+Please give the URL of the Appcircle server you installed.

 - Hit enter and check the results.

-- Your organization's root ca cert is now trusted on the OS, Java, Ruby and Nodejs.
+- Your organization's root CA cert is now trusted on the OS, Java, Ruby, and Node.js.

 #### Configure Appcircle Runner Service